BravoClassic/Photography-Clone/README.md

 #### Our benefits Block
 - Here is the our-benefits_primary-text and our-benefits_summary text
-- Our-benefits_info containg 5 our-benefits_info_item
+- Our-benefits_info containing 5 our-benefits_info_item

 #### Loved-by Block
 - here is the love-by_primary-text and love-by_summary-text